Azalea Inn's Cuisine Specializes in New Southern Recipes

 Whisk flour, baking soda, baking powder, cinnamon, ginger & salt.

 Cream together the sugar, mayo, eggs and vanilla in mixer for 5 minutes.
 Stir in flour mixture and fold in carrots, pineapple, pecans and cranberries.
-Divide evenly into pans and bake for approx 30 minutes.
+Divide evenly between the three cake pans and bake for approx 30 minutes.
 Cool completely.

-Frost cooled cake with Cream Cheese Icing.
+Frost cooled cake with your favorite Cream Cheese Icing.
 Cover with chopped Walnuts.

 8 eggs at room temperature